American manufacturers come back home

 "There's been a lot of focus both by the company and the employees to become more efficient, more effective," says Whirlpool vice president Jeff Noel.

-American manufacturing lost more than two million jobs during the recession, accelerating a decline that had begun long ago in the 1970s.
+American manufacturing lost more than two million jobs during the recession, accelerating a decline that began long ago in the 1970s.

 Yet since then, manufacturing has been one of the biggest drivers of job growth in the US, adding more than 500,000 jobs.